datanav/docs/configuration.rst

      - The password to use if ``username`` and ``authentication`` is set.
 It is mandatory if ``username`` is provided.
      -
      - Yes*

-   * - ``verify_ssl``
-     - Boolean
-     - Indicate to the client if it should attempt to verify the SSL certificate when communicating with the ``HTTP server`` over SSL/TLS.
-     - false
-     -

    * - ``authentication``
      - String